-The Learning Center (TLC)

-Student Success Center, DUC A-330

-(270)745-6254 (TLC front desk)
+Student Success Center, DUC A330 Phone: (270) 745-6254 (TLC front desk) Website: www.wku.edu/tlc

-www.wku.edu/tlc
+The Learning Center (TLC) is a service division within the Academic Advising and Retention Center (AARC).
+The mission of TLC is to promote student success, enhance student performance, and increase student retention at Western Kentucky University.
+TLC helps students become better learners by providing tutoring, workshops, and outreach services.
+All services of TLC are free to WKU students.
 Students may utilize the study space for individual study needs, use the computer lab to complete academic coursework, or request a tutoring appointment for assistance with difficult course concepts.
 Each semester TLC facilitates the Academic Advantage Series: Workshops for Success.
 This workshop series includes topics such as time management, study skills, test taking strategies, and other academic areas of interest.
 TLC also facilitates Peer Assisted Study Sessions (PASS) to assist professors with challenging courses with high enrollment.
-The Academic

-Advising and Retention Center encourages students to utilize these services as a source of academic support.
+The Academic Advising and Retention Center encourages students to utilize these services as a source of academic support.
 TLC helps students enhance their academic performance and sharpen their skills to be successful Western Kentucky University graduates.
 TLC...Come grow with us!